 Download This Bill in Microsoft Word format

 Sponsors: Reps.
 Knight, Delleney, Cobb-Hunter, Felder, J.E.
-Smith, Simrill, Douglas, West, Wheeler, Thigpen, Williams, McEachern, Johnson, Pitts, Ridgeway, Rutherford, Henegan and Collins
+Smith, Simrill, Douglas, West, Wheeler, Thigpen, Williams, McEachern, Johnson, Pitts, Ridgeway, Rutherford, Henegan, Collins, Brawley and King

 Document Path: l:\council\bills\cc\15003vr17.docx

 Introduced in the House on February 16, 2017